 There is nothing quite like the taste of home grown vegetables straight from the garden to your table.
 Not only does growing your own vegetables save you money, but you can also be sure that the vegies you eat are free of nasty sprays and chemicals.

-Harrisons Vegetable Planning guide will help ensure a continuous harvest of seasonal vegetables throughout the year even from a small space.
+Harrisons ican Harvest Vegetable Growing Guide will help ensure a healthy, productive, continuous harvest of seasonal vegetables throughout the year even from a small space.

 Key Points for Success

 - Choose a warm and sunny site with free draining soil

 Selecting the Site

 Vegies will grow best in a warm sunny position.
 They do not produce very well in the shade or where they have to compete for light and moisture.
 Shelter from strong winds is also a benefit.

 Create a vegetable garden that is sufficient to provide you and your family enough vegies each season.